-Regardless of the need for the activation of the Plan, the Operational Authority of the Party in whose area of responsibility or interest the pollution incident has occurred shall, after receiving and verifying the initial incident report, immediately inform the Operational Authorities of the other Parties (cf. Article 2.1 and 5.2) through their national Contact Points.
+Regardless of the need for the activation of the Plan, the Operational Authority of the Party in whose area of responsibility or interest a marine oil pollution incident has occurred shall, after receiving and verifying the initial incident report, immediately inform the Operational Authorities of the other Parties (cf. Article 2.1 and 5.2) through their national Contact Points.